Running vs Cycling: What's the Best Workout for Me?

 Cardio keeps your heart healthy, helping you to pump blood and oxygen around your body more efficiently.
 With cardio, your lung function improves as you become better able to take in oxygen.
 Your cardiac output improves as your heart finds it easier to transport more blood with each pump, as well.

-That's why cardio is recommended for anyone in any health condition.
-You can do cardio at a low intensity, like taking a walk around your local area.
-Or you can do it at a high intensity, like you would during high-intensity interval training (HIIT).
+That’s why cardio is recommended for anyone in any health condition.
+You can do cardio at a low-intensity, like taking a walk around your neighborhood.
+Or you can do it high-intensity, like you would during high-intensity interval training (HIIT).
 You can adjust for your needs, making it suitable for all.

 Cardio for Weight Loss

 Aside from this, cardio is great for weight loss.
 It increases energy expenditure, or the total amount of calories you burn in a day.
-How many calories you burn during cardio depends on the intensity and duration, amongst other factors.
-For example, high-intensity cardio burns more calories than low-intensity cardio.
-Duration also matters: running for an hour is going to burn more calories than running for 10 minutes will.
+How many calories you burn during cardio depends on the intensity, and duration, amongst other factors.
+For example, high-intensity cardio burns more calories than low-intensity.
+Duration also matters: Running for an hour is going to burn more calories than running for 10 minutes will.

-How all of these factors come together to impact calories burnt and weight loss are important to understand when comparing running vs cycling.
+How all of these factors come together to impact calories burned and weight loss are important to understand when comparing running vs cycling.